MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/overview.md

 We register OData services using the `services.AddControllers().AddOData()` extension method.
 The `AddOData()` method accepts a callback action that allows us to configure different aspects of the OData service.
 The `options` argument that is passed to the callback action contains methods and properties for configuring different components of the OData service.

 In this sample we're calling the `options.AddRouteComponents()` method which is used to register and configure and OData route.
-You can host different OData APIs within the same ASP.NET core application, distinguished by their route prefixes.
-In this example we only have a single OData API with the route prefix `odata`, meaning all the endpoints in this API will start with `odata`, e.g. `/odata/Customers`, `/odata/Customers(1)`, `/odata/Products`.
-You can also omit the route prefix on of the route components and it will be mapped to the root path `/`.

-Each registered route component also needs an `IEdmModel`.
-The `IEdmModel` defines the schema of the OData service.
-This includes the types and endpoints exposed by the OData service.
-In this sample, we're using the `ODataConventionModelBuilder` class from the `Microsoft.OData.ModelBuilder` package to defined an EDM model based on C# model classes.
-In this case, we're defining an entity set called `Customers` that contains entities of type `Customer`.
-The model builder will construct an EDM model with types that correspond to the C# types based on conventions (e.g. a `Customer` entity type with the same properties as the C# class).
-The service exposes the schema to clients via the `/odata/$metadata` endpoint.
-This allows clients of the services to know what types and endpoints the service exposes.
+This represents our OData API.
+We pass an EDM model that describes the service to the `options.AddRouteComponents()`.

 ## EDM model